cjohansson/requireOnce.js/README.md

 Based on the Ensure library but rewritten and increased compatability with modern devices and browsers.
 Tested on IE6, IE7, IE8, IE9, Safari, Chrome, Firefox, Opera.

+The only dependency for this library is jQuery or Microsoft ASP.NET AJAX or Prototype.
+One of them must be present for requireOnce to work.

-Just include the script 'requireOnce.js' and it's ready to use.
+Just include the script 'requireOnce.js' after any of the above and it's ready to use.

 // Require file 'css/my-style.css' once